RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

 # How do I get my special mover to work with the Environment?

 I'm so glad you asked!
-The easiest way is to make it work with the [ScriptCM] framework.
-Here's how that works:
+The easiest way is to make it work with the ScriptCM framework, but if your mover does something special (and can't accept a MoveMap as it's information on what to move) or is an obligate ClaimingMover (doesn't make any sense outside of a Broker framework), then your best bet is to write a new ClaimingMover.

+## MoveMapMovers and ScriptCM

+First, take a look at the [ScriptCM](https://www.rosettacommons.org/docs/wiki/scripting_documentation/EnvironmentFramework#ScriptCM) section above to see what it's all about.
+Here's how you can make your mover acceptable as a ScriptCM client mover:

 1. Make sure your mover is accessible in RosettaScripts.
 2. Make your mover inherit from MoveMapMover instead of just Mover.